alexcravalho/portfolio/README.md

 **Alex Cravalho** - [alexcravalho](https://github.com/alexcravalho)

 ## Sections
-* Home - My Contct Info and Various Links
+* Home - My Contact Info and Various Links
-* About - A Litte Intro to Who I Am
+* About - A Little Intro to Who I Am
 * Skills - Hover for Additional Info
 * Applications - Watch a Short Demo or See the Github Repo
 * Education - Info About My Background and Academic Knowledge